 4. Research involving third-party interviews if the third party is approached directly for interviews or for access to private papers.

-5. Research involving naturalistic observation of humans (except as stipulated in item 7 below).
+5. Research involving naturalistic observation of humans (except as stipulated in item 7).

 6. Research that involves the secondary use of data that was originally collected from human participants for another purpose, except as stipulated below in.

-The above-mentioned types of research requires ethics review regardless of whether the:
+The research types mentioned above require ethics review regardless of whether the:

 - research is funded or not;